Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Virginia

 Citation: Ann.
 Code § 32.1-127; Child & Family Serv.
 Man. § C.10

-In policy: The plan of safe care (POSC) should address the needs of the child as well as those of the parent, as appropriate, and ensure that appropriate services are provided to ensure the infant's safety.
+In policy: The POSC should address the needs of the child as well as those of the parent, as appropriate, and ensure that appropriate services are provided to ensure the infant's safety.
 A POSC should begin when the mother is pregnant and be initiated by her health-care providers.
-Once the local department of social services (LDSS) becomes involved in a substance-exposed infant (SEI) referral, the LDSS becomes a part of this POSC.
+Once the LDSS becomes involved in an SEI referral, the LDSS becomes a part of this POSC.
 The LDSS is one of many agencies that can provide a POSC for the SEI and the mother.

 The LDSS must complete an initial safety assessment of the SEI and family.
-All reports involving a SEI will require a safety plan be developed because of the safety concerns regarding these infants.
+Most reports involving a SEI will require a safety plan due to the infants' vulnerability.
 A safety plan is not the same as a POSC but is considered one critical component of the POSC.
 A safety plan addresses immediate safety concerns and needs, while the POSC addresses both short- and long-term needs.

 Services for the Infant